a. A virtual tour link for a bathroom installation on www.hdsbuilders.co.uk, seen on 21 March 2017, featured an image of a naked woman showering.

 products could be purchased and was therefore clearly directly connected with the supply or transfer of goods and services provided by 31Dover.com.

-there was no human and alcohol interaction and there were no specific alcohol products or brands featured that this impression would have been eclipsed.
-Because the ad linked alcohol with sexual activity, we concluded it was socially irresponsible and
+because there was no human and alcohol interaction and there were no specific alcohol products or brands featured that this impression would have been eclipsed.
+Because the ad linked alcohol with sexual activity, we concluded it was socially

 The ad breached CAP Code (Edition 12) rules 18.1 18.1 Marketing communications must be socially responsible and must contain nothing that is likely to lead people to adopt styles of drinking that are unwise.
 For example, they should not encourage